aimanameenmohammed/aimanameenmohammed/README.md

 Breaking complex problems into smaller, understandable parts and solving them step by step.

 </td>

 <td width="50%">

-### 🏗️ Software Architecture
+### 🏗️ Architecture

-Separating responsibilities and organizing applications so they are easier to understand and maintain.
+Separating responsibilities and organizing applications so they remain easier to understand and maintain.

 </td>
 </tr>